Freshmen admission requirements

 You should receive your confirmation within 24 hours of registering for a campus visit.
 Sometimes these emails end up in SPAM folders.
 If you cannot find your confirmation, please call us at 303-315-2601 or email us at email@example.com to have it resent.
 4

 "Initiated" or "missing credentials" does not necessarily mean we haven't received that particular piece.
-We recommend you give your submittals at least three weeks to show up on your Prospective Student Portal account.
+We recommend you give your submittals at least three weeks to show up on your Application Status page.
 If your items still show up as "initiated" or "missing" and you submitted them more than sixty days ago, email the Office of Admissions or call at 303-315-2601 to see if we can locate them for you.
 If you have a different last name on any transcript or item, please notify us so we can consolidate your items under your current last name.

 Not sure if your application is complete?
 Check Your Application Status.5

 Like all schools, our cost of attendance varies based on several things - the number of credit hours you're taking, your residency classification and your student level to name a few.
-You can find 2016-2017 figures and more infomation here:
+6

 To establish Colorado residency for tuition purposes, you (or your parents, if you are an unemancipated minor) must have maintained a domicile in Colorado for at least one year prior to the term you are claiming in-state classification.
 For most applicants, permanent residence and the intent to make Colorado one's permanent home must be in evidence before the one-year waiting period can begin.7